Rai Benjamin: Professional career

+2019-2021: World championship medalist, Olympic debut, number 2 all-time

 At the 2019 Mt.
 SAC Relays, that year at El Camino College in Torrance, California, Benjamin joined his training partner and previous college teammate, Michael Norman running the 400 meters.
 Benjamin ran his personal best of 44.31, the 50th best time in history behind Norman's 43.45, which turned out to be the fastest 400 run in the 2019 season and tied him as the 4th fastest of all time.

+At the Weltklasse Zürich in August 2019, Benjamin became just the fourth person in history to break 47 seconds for the 400 metres hurdles, with a time of 46.98 seconds, as he finished second in the race behind Karsten Warholm, who set a new European record.
+Competing at the 2019 World Championships in Doha, Qatar, Benjamin won the silver medal in the 400 m hurdles, in 47.66 seconds, finishing behind Warholm, who was also defending champion.
+At the championships, Benjamin later won a gold medal as part of the American men's 4 × 400 m relay, running the anchor leg alongside Fred Kerley, Michael Cherry and Wil London.